Graduates of doctoral programs in Biomedical Engineering are increasingly interested in entrepreneurship as a career path.

 - Mentor In Residence (MIR): The Duke Office of Licensing and Ventures employs MIRs to support the commercialization of Duke-owned IP.
 Participants in this program will have support from an MIR

-- Entrepreneurial resources at Duke: Program participants will have access to resources made available by a variety of entrepreneurial programs within Duke, including Duke Innovation & Entrepreneurship, Duke Engineering Entrepreneurship, and Duke BRIDGE, among others.
+- Entrepreneurial resources at Duke: Program participants will have access to resources made available by a variety of entrepreneurial programs within Duke, including Duke Innovation & Entrepreneurship and Duke Engineering Entrepreneurship, among others.

 - Access to Funding: Program participants will be supported in seeking funding and investment from relevant Duke, regional and national funding and investment groups, such as the Duke Incubation Fund, government and state (NCBC) grants and the Duke Angel Network